davidmortals/chrome-extension-ox/README.md

 # chrome-extension-ox
-chrome extension, open a link and close it on done
+chrome extension, open a link in background and notify user on done

 # reference